 Fast Track Combined BS/MBA

 Students with at least 90 hours accumulated toward their degree, a cumulative GPA of at least 3.30, and admission to the full-time MBA program can pursue a joint-degree BS-MBA program.
-Students admitted to this program (a) will apply credit for ECON 5360 Global Econ Environment-Mgrs, BLAW 5306 Business Law and Ethics, and ACCT 5301 Financial Accounting toward the requirements of three technical electives and (b) will apply credit for nine credit hours of graduate courses (approved for fast-track) in Industrial (IE), Manufacturing (MFG) or Systems (SE) Engineering toward the elective requirements of the MBA program.
-Students interested in this program should submit the application form by the end of their junior year.
+This Fast Track Combined Bachelor's/MBA Program enables outstanding undergraduate UTEP students to receive dual undergraduate and graduate credit for up to 18 hours of UTEP graduate course work.
+Students admitted to this program (a) will apply credit for ECON 5360 Global Econ Environment-Mgrs, BLAW 5306 Business Law and Ethics, and ACCT 5301 Financial Accounting toward the requirements of three technical electives in the undergraduate degree and (b) will apply credit for nine credit hours of graduate courses (approved for fast-track) in Industrial (IE), Manufacturing (MFG) or Systems (SE) Engineering toward the elective requirements of the MBA program and will receive dual undergraduate credit toward three IE upper division courses as substitute courses.
+Students interested in this program should apply by the end of their junior year.

-Advising for all declared industrial engineering majors is provided through the faculty of the Industrial, Manufacturing, and Systems Engineering Department.
+Advising for all declared industrial and Systems engineering majors is provided through the faculty of the Industrial, Manufacturing, and Systems Engineering Department.

-When the students require advice on course scheduling, course sequencing, course loads, course advice, administrative questions, career counseling, or any other problems, they must see their corresponding Undergraduate Advisor.
+When the students require advice on course scheduling, course sequencing, course loads, course advice, administrative questions, career counseling, or any other problems, they must see any of the full-time faculty in the department that serves as undergraduate advisor.
 During the registration periods, the student is free to register for classes restricted by course prerequisite(s) and course restrictions such as departmental approval or class level (junior/senior).
 The Industrial, Manufacturing & Systems Engineering Department has an open door policy with respect to advising.
 Therefore, in general students do not need appointments for advising; but it is recommended to come during their advisor's office hours.

-Students are expected to follow the course sequence outlined in the IE Degree Plan Advising Flowchart.
+Students are expected to follow the course sequence outlined in the ISE Degree Plan Advising Flowchart.
 Students must adhere to all co- and pre-requisites and course restrictions outlined in the course descriptions contained in the university catalog, or obtain the proper waiver to take the course.
-The specific cases were co- and pre-requisites waivers have been issued are:
+The specific cases were temporary co- and pre-requisites waivers could be issued are:

 - For students trying to register upper level IE courses, where if we do not issue the prerequisite waiver will represent for the student to register an additional semester.

-If a student needs a co- or pre-requisite waiver, he or she should consult his or her advisor to get the initial approval, then he or she needs to get the final approval from the Chair of the department offering the course.
+If a student needs a co- or pre-requisite waiver, he or she should consult his or her advisor to get the initial approval, then he or she needs to get the final approval from the Chair of the department.
 If not approved, the process terminates and the student is not allowed to register for the course.

 - Senior Project (IE 4466) can only be taken during the semester when the student is graduating and the student must have a Major and Overall GPA greater than or equal to 2.0 to register for the course.
 An exception to this policy could be approved for a student during the spring registration.
 The student must complete his or her degree plan requirements during the summer term.

-- All students who are on academic probation are required to speak with his or her lead advisor before registering for the semester.
-The student must fill a Petition for reinstatement, which must be approved by the Undergraduate Advisor, the Department Chair, and the Dean of the College of Engineering.
+- All students who are on academic probation are required to meet with the ISE Undergraduate Program Director before registering for the semester.
+The student must fill a Petition for reinstatement, which must be approved by the Undergraduate Program Director, the Department Chair, and the Dean of the College of Engineering.